Chimmuanya/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-These projects are on pointers and referencing
+These projects are on pointers and referencing:

 0-reset_to_98.c: Write a function that takes a pointer to an int as parameter and updates the value it points to to 98